mevimo/youbit/README.md

 This is *very* important.
 Testing showed a massive delta in corruption between keyframes and B- or P-frames.
 Many keyframes would be completely void of any errors, while some B-frames at the end of a [GOP](https://en.wikipedia.org/wiki/Group_of_pictures) would be almost entirely unusable.

 If we use a framerate of 1, YouTube will re-encode it as a video with a framerate of 6.
 This seems to be the minimum on YouTube.
-After analyzing the (open) GOP structure of these 6fps video's, it became apparent that just skipping any non-keyframes during the decoding process is not enough.
+After analyzing the (open) GOP structure of these 6fps videos, it became apparent that just skipping any non-keyframes during the decoding process is not enough.
 We would see *duplicate* keyframes scattered around.
 Fortunately, these duplicate keyframes are predicatable.
 YouBit discards what it knows to be duplicate keyframes during the decoding process.

-This *does* mean that YouBit video's that did **not** go through YouTube, **cannot** be decoded.
+This *does* mean that YouBit videos that did **not** go through YouTube, **cannot** be decoded.
 <br><br>

 ## Why not use the YouTube API for uploads?
 There are 2 reasons.
-For one, unverified API projects can only upload private video's.
+For one, unverified API projects can only upload private videos.
 These videos are locked to being private and this cannot be changed.
 This means YouBit links would not be able to be shared between users.
 (And no, getting this project verified by Google is not an option for obvious reasons).

 Secondly, The YouTube Data API v3 works with a quota system: all interactions with the API have an associated cost.
 Uploading a video costs a staggering 1600 points, out of 10,000 points that are replenished daily.
 This would limit the user to a measly 6 uploads per day.